PatrickAlphaC/nft-mix/README.md

 The advanced collection uses a [Chainlink VRF](https://docs.chain.link/docs/get-a-random-number) to deploy the random dog.

+You can 100% use the rinkeby testnet to see your NFTs rendered on opensea, but it's suggested that you test and build on a local development network so you don't have to wait as long for transactions.

 ### Running Scripts

 The simple collectibles work on a local network,  however the advanced requires a testnet.
 We default to rinkeby since that seems to be the testing standard for NFT platforms.